animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 ---

-## Objective
+## 1. Objective
-- This playbook is a practical Standard Operating Procedure (SOP) defines a repeatable process for launching, producing and growing YouTube channel as a lead-generation and authority-building channel for a B2B SaaS company.
+- This SOP defines a repeatable process for launching, producing, and growing a YouTube channel as a lead-generation and authority-building engine for a B2B SaaS company.
-- Unlike generic YouTube growth guides that optimize for views or subscribers, this playbook focuses on creating content that attracts high-intent buyers, builds long-term trust, and generates qualified sales opportunities
+- Unlike generic YouTube growth guides that optimize for views and subscribers, this SOP focuses on attracting high-intent buyers, building long-term trust, and generating qualified sales opportunities.

 ## 2. Scope
 This playbook covers:
 - Customer research